Sad news… Today, on April 13, 2021, Valeriano Falsini, a friend of the legendary Fausto Coppi has died.

 Fausto Coppi, however, proposed him to his team, Bianchi.
 He took part in the 1951 Milan-San Remo, finised in the last position.
 Due to osteoarthritis, Falsini was not selected for the Giro d’Italia.
 Instead participated in the Giro del Piemonte, which ended with the accident that took the life of Serse Coppi, brother of Fausto.

-Because of his poor physical condition, Bianchi didn’t renew his contract, and the professional career of Valeriano Falsini came to an end (he raced as an inidividual for a year more or two).
+Because of his poor physical condition, Bianchi didn’t renew his contract, and the professional career of Falsini came to an end (he raced as an individual for a year more or two).

-Falsini was a good friend of Fausto Coppi, who gave him the bike which he won the Tour de France with in 1952 as a present.
+Falsini was a good friend of Fausto Coppi, who gave him the bike which he rode during the 1952 Tour de France (which Coppi won) as a present.

-Every year, on January 2, Falsini visits the Museum House of Fausto Coppi in Castellania to pay homage, with the bike which Fausto gave him.
+Every year, on January 2, Falsini has visited the Museum House of Fausto Coppi in Castellania to pay homage, riding the bike that Fausto gave him as a present.
+(Coppi died on January 2, 1960)